hyperledger-archives/sawtooth-rfcs/text/0000-add-peers-in-runtime.md

   final solution on "should it be included to the REST API or no?"
 - In the same discussion, there was a proposition to resolve security issues by using this feature along with the permissioning module.
-If we do not add this feature to the REST API and hence to the administrative utilities then I do not see any point in permissioning because the described feature remains an internal interface of the application.
-Even if we do then we can restrict the access to that feature by using a proxy as suggested in the documentation.
+If we do not add this feature to the REST API and hence to the administrative utilities, then I do not see any point in permissioning because the described feature remains an internal interface of the application.
+Even if we do, then we can restrict the access to that feature by using a proxy as suggested in the documentation.
 - Should our team include the integration example of this solution for Consul?
 - Should the permissioning be left as it is or generalized to a structure like